DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Additional restrictions are present when running in 32-bit mode.
-In dynamic memory mode, by default maximum of 2 gigabytes of VA space will be preallocated, and all of it will be on master lcore NUMA node unless ``--socket-mem`` flag is used.
+In dynamic memory mode, by default maximum of 2 gigabytes of VA space will be preallocated, and all of it will be on main lcore NUMA node unless ``--socket-mem`` flag is used.

 In legacy mode, VA space will only be preallocated for segments that were